Complex issues in the global cotton industry mean millions of small-scale farmers are struggling to make a decent living from growing cotton.

 Through Fairtrade, thousands of cotton farmers have already improved their lives.
 Cotton co-operatives have become better organised, farmers are more productive and women farmers are receiving the same rewards as male farmers, from voting rights to equal pay.
 A study on the impact of Fairtrade cotton in four countries particularly noted the impact of Fairtrade Standards on gender equity.
 The study highlighted how a requirement in the Fairtrade Standards for seed cotton stipulating that women farmers should be paid directly (rather than through their husbands or other male family members) had encouraged more women in West and Central Africa to cultivate cotton.
 They considered that this had given them more influence over their household resources.
 You can read the full study here and a summary here.

 Boosting Fairtrade cotton sales for farmers

-Although Fairtrade works currently with almost 60,000 cotton farmers in some of the poorest regions in the world, very few are able to sell a significant percentage of their cotton on Fairtrade terms.
-Meanwhile, globally , 90 million small-scale cotton farmersare all in need of a fairer deal for their cotton.
+Fairtrade currently works with almost 55,000 cotton farmers in some of the poorest regions in the world.
+In 2014 Fairtrade certified producer organisations sold an average of 43 per centof their production volumes on Fairtrade terms, much higher than in previous years.
+Meanwhile, globally, 90 million small-scale cotton farmers are all in need of a fairer deal for their cotton.
 There’s still a lot more that Fairtrade can do.

 The Fairtrade Cotton Program therefore unlocks exciting new opportunities for businesses to buy more cotton on Fairtrade terms and expand market access under Fairtrade terms for more farmers.
 The new model recognises that businesses want to use more Fairtrade cotton in their manufacturing of clothing and textiles, rather than create a specific Fairtrade branded cotton range.
 Read more about the Fairtrade Cotton Program.